pierregrothe/trade-weaver/docs/day_trading_knowledge_base/03_strategies/04_scalping.md

-# [STRATEGY: Scalping] Scalping
+# [STRATEGY: Scalping] High-Frequency Scalping Strategies

 This document details Scalping, the highest-frequency day trading strategy, which profits from market microstructure inefficiencies.
-This strategy is only viable through full automation.
+This strategy is only viable through full automation and requires a deep understanding of order flow and market mechanics.

 ### [PRINCIPLE: Statistical_Edge] 1.
 Statistical Edge and Rationale

 - **[WHAT]** Scalping exploits transient, structural inefficiencies within the market's mechanics, operating on a timescale of seconds or minutes.
-It aims to capture many small profits from minimal price moves.
+It aims to capture many small profits, often just a few cents or ticks, from minimal price moves.
 - **[WHY]** The edge is derived from two primary sources:
     1. **[INEFFICIENCY: Bid_Ask_Spread] Capturing the Bid-Ask Spread:** The agent acts as a "miniature market maker," simultaneously placing buy and sell limit orders to capture the spread.
     2. **[INEFFICIENCY: Order_Flow_Imbalance] Fleeting Order Flow Imbalances:** The agent analyzes Level II and Time & Sales data to detect temporary, massive imbalances in buying or selling pressure that precede very short-term, directional price moves, and executes a trade to front-run slower participants.
-- **[RISK: Adverse_Selection]** The primary risk is **adverse selection**: unknowingly trading with a more informed participant who is causing the imbalance, leading to immediate losses.
+- **[RISK: Adverse_Selection]** The primary risk is **adverse selection**: unknowingly providing liquidity to a more informed participant who is causing the imbalance, leading to immediate losses.
+- **[RISK: Costs_and_Latency]** This strategy is extremely sensitive to transaction costs (commissions, fees) and latency.
+Profitability is often dependent on a cost structure that includes liquidity-adding rebates.

 ### [CONCEPT: Prerequisites] 2.
 Quantitative Prerequisites